eBay/tsv-utils/docs/Performance.md

 ## Comparative benchmarks

 Six tasks were used as benchmarks.
 Two forms of row filtering: numeric comparisons and regular expression match.
 Column selection (aka 'cut').
 Join two files on a common key.
 Simple statistical calculations (e.g. mean of column values).
 Convert CSV files to TSV.
 Reasonably large files were used, one 4.8 GB, 7 million rows, the other 2.7 GB, 14 million rows.
-Tests against smaller files showed results consistent with those reported here.
+Tests against smaller files gave results consistent with the larger file tests.

 Tests were conducted on a MacBook Pro, 16 GB RAM, 4 cores, and flash storage.
 All tools were updated to current versions, and several of the specialty toolkits were built from current source code.
 Run-time was measured using the `time` facility.
 Each benchmark was run three times and the fastest run recorded.

-The specialty toolkits have been anonymized.
+The specialty toolkits are anonymized in the tables below.
 The purpose of these benchmarks is to gauge performance of the D tools, not make comparisons between other toolkits.
-(The exception is the csv-to-tsv benchmark, where each tool has had the best time in a prior version of this report and was therefored identified.)
+(The exception is the csv-to-tsv benchmark.
+Each tool has had the best time in a prior version of this report and was therefored identified.)
 Links and info for these toolkits can be found in [Other toolkits](../README.md#other-toolkits) in the README.
 Python tools were not benchmarked, this would be a useful addition.
 Tools that run in in-memory environments like R were excluded.

 The worst performers were the Unix tools shipped with the Mac (`cut`, etc).
 It's worth installing the GNU coreutils package if you use command line tools on the Mac.
 (MacPorts and Homebrew can install these tools.)